AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 Du: all addressed
 </div>

-**ADD some background for floc blanket**

-A floc blanket is a fluidized bed of flocs that are maintained in the bottom of an up-flow sedimentation tank.
+In AguaClara water treatment plant, it was found that at appropriate upflow velocities, solids concentrations can build in the sedimentation basin while remaining suspended.
+These suspensions are called floc blankets, which is a fluidized bed of flocs that are maintained in the bottom of an up-flow sedimentation tank.
 The highly concentrated suspension acts like the second flocculator that intercepts incoming clay particles. [(Weber-Shirk, 2009)](http://cuaguaclara.blogspot.com/2012/08/the-floc-blanket-quest.html) Floc blanket can help reduce the turbidity of the settled water, and improve the particle removal performance dramatically.
 One of AguaClara's goal was to add floc blanket in the plant.
-The purpose of the research was to observe the floc blanket formation in every trial.
+The research of 2SCA subteam in the Fall 2017 semester introduced floc blanket to the experiment, which was a improvement compared to the past research teams.
+In the 2SCA research, one of the critical experiment condition was the formation of floc blanket in the sedimentation tank.

 <div class="alert alert-block alert-danger">
 Revise this for floor and complete sentences.